John A. Gupton College: Additions and renovations

 In 1952, additions were needed.
 A large two-story classroom building, Paul L. Williams Hall (in honor of the college's 1st Law instructor), was erected.
 The new building was 3700 sqft with the floor plan as follows: the first floor included two offices, storage rooms, utility rooms, lockers, lecture room and preparation rooms; the second floor included a large lecture room and a science laboratory.

 The growth of the college began to increase after 1954, with Gupton-Jones merging with the Dallas Institute of Mortuary Science.
 John A. Gupton College became the only mortuary college in the southeast.
 In the next few years more additions were made.
 Alumni Hall was erected adjacent to Williams Hall and housed the administrative offices and a large conference room.
 Kensington Place Hall, a large two story building, was erected behind Williams Hall and housed Memorial Library, faculty offices and two lecture rooms.
 Puryear Mims Hall was located two blocks from the main campus at 2810 Vanderbilt Place and was used for a Fine Arts instruction.

-In addition, the college maintained affiliations with five area hospitals, including Vanderbilt University Hospital, Saint Thomas Hospital, Baptist Hospital, Metropolitan Nashville General Hospital, and the Miller Hospital.
-Through this affiliation the students had the opportunity to practice the principles and theory of embalming.
-Embalming was performed at the hospital or the college preparation room.

 In October 1964, the college was incorporated under the laws of the state of Tennessee as a school of mortuary science.
 The school was incorporated as a non-profit educational institution in 1965, and has since been known as John A. Gupton College.

 In keeping with standards set by the American Board of Funeral Service Education in the fall of 1966, a program of study leading to an Associate's degree in Mortuary Science was offered.
 The college received correspondence from the Southern Association of Colleges and Schools on January 14, 1970 and official accreditation at the Association's annual meeting in December 1971.
-This accreditation made John A. Gupton College the 1st college accredited by both the American Board of Funeral Service Education and a regional accrediting agency with scholastic transferability.
+This accreditation made John A. Gupton College the first college accredited by both the American Board of Funeral Service Education and a regional accrediting agency with scholastic transferability.

-In 1988, Mr. Gupton's health diminished.
-He died on December 15, 1988.
+Gupton died on December 15, 1988.
 John A. Gupton, III assumed the position of president of the college.
 Mrs. Gupton remained on the faculty for several years until her death on August 15, 1994.
-They both are interred at Calvary Cemetery in Nashville.

 The board of directors and the Gupton heirs decided to sell the campus to Vanderbilt University in the fall of 1991.
 The college relocated to a 20000 sqft new facility in mid-town Nashville at 1616 Church Street in the fall of 1992.